siscia/noir-auth-app/README.md

 # noir-auth-app

+This is a porting of the project, which used CongoMongo in order to make it work using Monger, original project by Xavi Caballè, porting by Simone Mosciatti (2012)

 A complete authentication web app based on Clojure/ClojureScript, Noir and MongoDB.

 It's meant to be used as a base app for building Clojure web apps that require authentication.